 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-World Migratory Bird Day 2019 will be celebrated in September 2019 with our second annual all day festival at Kohler-Andrae State Park.
+World Migratory Bird Day 2020 will be celebrated in September 2020 with our third annual all day festival at Kohler-Andrae State Park.
 The festivities will be sponsored and hosted by the Sheboygan County Audubon Society.